notkmhn/notkmhn.github.io/content/posts/2021-03-12-running-software-on-soho-router.md

 And if all else fails, reverse engineering parts of the firmware and bug hunting in the binaries is always an option.

 ## Persistence
 We're quite far already without doing much work, we can already get a shell and run commands over telnet in a similar method to the one described [in this advisory](https://pierrekim.github.io/blog/2017-02-09-tplink-c2-and-c20i-vulnerable.html).
-We can even compile and drop other executables if we desire, but this only really just gives us code execution, not persistence.
+We can even compile and drop other executables if we desire, but this gives us code execution only, not persistence.

 "What about the filesystem?" you ask.
-Indeed, if it were something other than a read-only SquashFS filesystem that could have worked just fine, but there are no other filesystems.
+Indeed, if it were something other than a read-only SquashFS filesystem, that could have worked just fine.
+However, there are no other filesystems.
 We could try to figure out how to change the firmware for one of our own choosing, perhaps by finding an issue in the firmware signature checking routine, but it seems a little too far given the current scope and if it were that straightforward I'd expect someone else to have figured it out by then.

 Hmm.. this conundrum leads to an obvious question though: how does the device store configuration changes, and can we piggyback onto them?

-We don't really need to answer the question of "how does it do X", but the answer for this is: it does so by utilizing some flash block device, which I didn't want to muck around with so I didn't investigate much further.
+After a bit of reverse engineering, the answer to "how does the device store configuration changes" is: it does so by utilizing some flash block device, which I didn't want to muck around with, unless necessary, so I didn't investigate much further.
 What we can do instead is use some hints from the [Archer C2300 hacking wiki](https://github.com/acc-/tplink-archer-c2300).

 It's not that the systems are similar enough for the [same persistence method](https://github.com/acc-/tplink-archer-c2300/wiki/Saving-files-permanently) to work; it's that the [provided scripts](https://github.com/acc-/tplink-archer-c2300/tree/master/scripts) are mainly aimed at modifying the configuration files, which is mentioned in [other advisories too](https://github.com/JackDoan/TP-Link-ArcherC5-RCE).

+### Decoding and encoding backup files
-I needed to take a look at the configuration files, and it makes perfect sense: they may contain a few configuration options that are used within shell command invocations without sanitization on startup.
+I needed to take a look at the configuration files, and it makes sense: they may contain a few configuration options that are used within shell command invocations without sanitization on startup.
 After all, it should be already sanitized by whatever system was used to change them, right?

 ![assets/Pasted image 20210312063835.png](/assets/blog/img/1c9dc4de9a9a523491790bef07773c1ac6ad9b911e19d6f762bff2eacfc2a8e5.png)
 _Turns out that threat models matter a bit more in this context.
 Source: [xkcd](https://xkcd.com/327/)._

 Anyway, while the [Archer C2300 hacking wiki](https://github.com/acc-/tplink-archer-c2300) has some tools for converting the backup .bin files to XML and back, they do not work with the Archer C3200. *Surprise!*
 I've also tried the other decryption/decoding tools I've found to no avail, so it was time to start doing some reverse engineering.

-### Decoding and encoding backup files
+### Partially reverse engineering the (de-)compression algorithm
 I initially went about going through the webserver binaries in [Ghidra](https://ghidra-sre.org/) until I hit `libcmm.so` and `libcutil.so`, which are a couple of shared libraries that implement a decent chunk of functionality used by a few subsystems.

 `libcmm.so` contains a couple of interesting functions: `rsl_sys_backupCfg` and `rsl_sys_restoreCfg` for dealing with backup and restore, respectively.
 After going through them briefly, it seems that the encoding process hasn't changed too much compared to a few other models.
 The hardcoded DES encryption key used is different, but shows up for other models as well, and the structure is more or less the same for the backup operation: